arc42/canvas.arc42.org-site/_pages/08-faq.md

 Both canvases are fully compatible with the [arc42 template](https://arc42.org/overview).

 ## What tool(s) shall I use?

-Try pen and paper first, electronic or digital tools later.
+1. Try pen and paper first, electronic or digital tools later.
+2. Try the most collaborative tool you have in your toolbox.
+We like tools like [Miro](https://miro.com), [ConceptBoard](https://conceptboard.com/), [Mural](https://www.mural.co/), [FigJam](https://www.figma.com/de/figjam/team-collaboration/) or [Jamboard](https://jamboard.google.com)

+Focus on content, not on tooling!